farukc/AzureIoTHub-TI-CC3200/README.md

       ![](images/devexp_02.png)
       4. In the "Create Device" window, give any name to your device (like "myCC3200-01").
 You should see "Device created" dialog box as shown below :
       ![](images/devexp_03.png)
-      You will also see your device is added to your IoT hub:
+      <br>You will also see your device is added to your IoT hub:
       ![](images/devexp_04.png)
       5. Right-mouse click on your device in the "Devices" list and select "Copy connection string for selected device" from the context menu.
 Note this connection string down
       ![](images/devexp_05.png)